wellcomecollection/docs/rfcs/044-sierra-series/README.md

   }
 ],
 ```

-For archive collections, the website renders these as a collapsible hierarchy:
+These are [rendered on the website](https://wellcomecollection.org/works/dq3spb42) as a collapsible hierarchy:

 ![](archives.png)

-Given the size of many series and Host Item Entry that would not be practical in this case, so the proposal
+Some series can have thousands of entries, so this UI isn't practical – we'll need to render the information differently.
-is for the frontend to render differently the information in `partOf` based on the `type` property of the work.
+We'll determine how to render them based on the `type` property of the entry in `partOf`.

-In the case of archive works, the frontend should render the hierarchy as in the example above.

-In the case of Sierra works, the frontend should provide a link to a search page where the user can paginate through
-all works linked by the same Series or Host Item Entry.
-To do this the Catalogue API should provide a filter that matches exactly on the contents of `partOf` along the lines of
-`/works?partOf.title=Morphogenesis of the vertebrate brain`.

-As series and Host Item Entries can have volumes, the proposal is to represent them by creating one record for the Series or
+*   For archive works, we'll use `partOf: Collection` and render an archive tree
+*   For works which are part of a series (440, 490, 830), we'll use `partOf: Series` and display a link as part of the work metadata (similar to Encore)
+*   For works which have constituent parts or are part of something else, we'll use `partOf: Work`

-Host Item Entry and one for the volume with a nested `partOf` property (see example below).
+If a series or host item entry has a volume, we'll use a nested `partOf` property to record the series and the volume individually (see example below).

-Additionally, if a series or Host Item Entry has an identifier (such as ISSN os ISBn or other) the proposal is
+If a series or host item entry has an identifier (such as an ISSN), we'll add it to the `partOf` and mint a canonical identifier for it.
-to mint a canonical identifier in the pipeline and to expose that identifier in the API.
-Finally, the proposal is to model a series statement or a Host Item Entry with a type `Work`.

 ### Examples